abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 Introduction: Of Transcedental Illusion
 --

 In the chapter "Transcedental analytics" we presented the pure concepts of the understanding and then we argued that their usage was valid, but *only when it is related to objects of (possible) experience*.
 However, people often don't realize that and so they start believing that these concepts can be used to characterize and reason about things that we *cannot* experience too.
 This leads to all kinds of illusions, due to which Transcedental logic has been called the logic of illusions.
-Illusions which are particularily hard to pinpoint, because they are the result of applying otherwise correct thinking habits, which has just gone outside of its domain (which is, again, experience).
+Illusions which are particularily hard to pinpoint, because they are the result of applying otherwise correct thinking habits, which hav just gone outside of their domain (which is, again, experience).
 This chapter would examine such illusions with the purpose of helping us identify them.

 Introduction: Of Pure Reason as the Seat of Transcendental Illusion
 ---